Keep reading for my top tips for students in London.

 Oyster Cards & Student Oyster Cards

 On that note, if you are travelling around on any type of London public transit, bus or tube, get yourself an Oyster card!
 For a £5 one time purchase fee, you can get your Oyster card and reload it at any of the Underground stations when you travel!
-One of the best things about the Oyster card is that it is capped at £7 a day.
+One of the best things about the Oyster card is that it is capped at approx £7 a day for travel in central London.
 That means if you have family or friends visiting and you are jetting all around the city, no matter how many rides you take, once you hit £7, you will not be charged any more for the day.
-If you use your contactless debit card instead, you will have to pay for each ride, including any rides in excess of £7.

 If you are a student, you also have the option of getting a student Oyster card!
 Student Oyster cards save you 30% on all adult-rate Travelcards and Bus & Tram Pass season tickets.
-I would only recommend this, however, if you will be travelling via tube a LOT – back and forth to class every day, for instance, because there is a£20 application fee.
+I would recommend getting one if you will be travelling via the tube a LOT (back and forth to class every day, for instance) However there is a£20 application fee.
 You can apply online here and your Student Oyster card will be issued to you once your school confirms your student status!

 Student Rail Card

 If you plan on travelling a lot around the country via train, check out the Student Rail Card.
 It costs £30 to apply, but saves you 1/3 on all train and rail fares throughout England for a whole year!
 The Student Rail Card is only valid for those ages 16-25.